kfiry77/BiPartiteGraphDeepLearing/Docs/Proposal.md

 # Detecting Software Design Issues with Graph NN

 __Subject__: Final Project proposal for master’s degree. <br>
 __Name__: Kfir Yehezkel <br>
 __ID__: 032426181 <br>
 __Email__: kfir.ye@gmail.com <br>
-__Graduation Supervisor__: Prof. Iakov Exman <br>
+__Graduation Supervisor__: Iaakov Exman <br>

 ## Abstract

 ...

-## Background

-...

 ## Introduction

 Writing computer software is a creative activity and programmers are not bounded by any practical limitations such as the laws of physics.
 Programming does not require great physical skill or coordination however it requires creative mind and the ability to organize thoughts.
 If one can visualize a system, one can probably implement it in a computer program.
-Nowadays a person carrying the job title “software engineer” have a computer installed with development tools such as compiler, code editors, debuggers, version control clients, and testing framework, few them uses specials tools for UML modeling.
-Also true that Software engineer is familiar algorithm, object-oriented techniques, and few design patterns. while picturing a day in life of software engineer, software design is still something that is deliberately neglected.
-To emphasize, how many developers masters the SOLID fundamentals? and from those who does, how many of them will raise an issue in early stages that concern open/close principle or lack of abstraction.
+Nowadays a person carrying the job title “software engineer” have a computer installed with development tools such as compiler, code editors, debuggers, version control clients, and testing framework, fee of the engineers  uses specials tools for design such as UML modeling Software.
+It's Also true that Software engineer is familiar with algorithm, object-oriented techniques, and some design patterns. while picturing a day in life of software engineer, software design is still something that is deliberately neglected.
+To emphasize, how many developers masters the SOLID fundamentals? and from those who does, how many of them will raise an issue in early development stage that concerns open/close principle or lack of abstraction.
 Even when does and presented to senior management, it is considered only as a tech debt that will be dealt only if all other revenue related goal will be achieved.
 A typical Software team performance indicators are usual external software quality (e.g. Bugs count) and velocity, none of them deals with Design quality.

 ## The Problem